ITManZero/foodle/README.md

 # Services
-- Authentication Service: tells wether a request is auhtenticated or not.
+- `Authentication:` Service: tells wether a request is auhtenticated or not.
-- Restaurant Service: responsible to manage restauarants, branches, menus and meals.
+- `Restaurant Service:` responsible to manage restauarants, branches, menus and meals.
-- User Service:
+- `User Service:`
   - Tells wether the user is exisits or not.
   - Manages user types and roles.